Multiple Product Markup On Page

 Introduction & Thesis

-I’ve spent a good part of the past month looking closely at the product markup on pages and experimenting, when I came across something interesting with Google’s Structured Data Testing Tool.
+I’ve spent a good part of the past month looking closely at the product markup on pages and experimenting, when I came across something interesting with Google’s Structured Data Testing Tool, which has officially been replaced by the Schema Markup Validator.
 Namely, when you have multiple products marked up on a page, I was not able to achieve a preview within the Structured Data Testing Tool.
 However, if you remove all but one of these Product instances, you will receive a preview in the Structured Data Testing Tool.